cloki0610/CI-Portfolio-Project-5/README.md

 The project is about to begin a business based on social media and community that cooperate with a different collaborator from organizations, groups, or individuals who want to sell their product and unwanted item in their name or anonymously.
 Each collaborator will work with us for a maximum of two months to sell their stuff products on our e-commerce platform.
 Our team will provide an online e-commerce platform, support their social media promotion, and deliver if collaborator needed in some special situation.

 Based on the business strategy the e-commerce platform in the project will provide a solution to let users search and filter the products, store items into their shopping cart, create a new order, and complete the online payment.
 They could also sign up their account to track their previous order, manage their payment details, and directly connect with website admin through the platform.
-The application should also have responsive design and have a nice layout on mobile and desktop browser.
+The application should also have a responsive design and have a nice layout on mobile and desktop browsers.

 <br>